bucs110fall2023/final-project-purple/README.md

 Test Steps:
 1. start the game
 2. let yourself die to an object
-3. verify that the game is ended and there is a game over screen Expected Outcome: after the character is killed, verify that there is a game over screen that has a retry button and an exit game button
+3. verify that the game is ended and that there is a game over message Expected Outcome: after the character is killed, verify that there is a game over message